Our Parents

 • Listening for the meaning of the feelings behind their words

-• Speaking clearly and loud enough to be heard
+• Speaking clearly and loudly enough to be heard

-Along with anxiety, delusions, hallucinations, and paranoia are common behavioral issues in people with dementia, which may occur as a result of changes in the physical health of the brain.
+Delusions, hallucinations, and paranoia are common dementia behaviors, which may occur as a result of changes in the physical health of the brain.[03]

 Tips for handling delusions, hallucinations, and paranoia include:

-• Avoid arguing or trying to impose a sense of truth or reality onto the person with dementia
+• Avoiding arguing or trying to impose a sense of truth or reality onto your loved one

-• Consult with a health care provider to find out if medication may be needed
+• Consulting with a health care provider to find out whether medication may be needed

-• Reassure the person by saying things like: I am sorry you are getting upset by this.
+• Providing reassurance by saying things like, “I’m sorry you are getting upset by this”

-Insomnia and sleeplessness, also known as sundowning, are common behaviors in people with dementia.
-It occurs due to a combination of factors and can be worsened by being exhausted after a day’s events.
+Insomnia and sundowning can occur due to a combination of factors and can be worsened by exhaustion after a day’s events.

 Tips on how to handle sleeplessness and sundowning include:

-• Avoid giving your loved one alcohol, caffeine or sugar
+• Not giving your loved one alcohol, caffeine, or sugar

-• Hiring help at night so you can get enough sleep without having to leave your loved one with dementia unattended
+• Hiring help at night so you can get enough sleep without having to leave your loved one unattended

 • Discouraging long naps during the day